wonkatin/mastermind2.0/README.md

 >>"RANDOM.ORG offers true random numbers to anyone on the Internet.
 The randomness comes from atmospheric noise, which for many purposes is better than the pseudo-random number algorithms typically used in computer programs."

 ## Approach Taken
+To create this app I began a Readme outlining what the app would do, an overview of the game, and the rules.
+I created user stores to define the functionality of the app.
+I defined my MVP and prioritized stretch goals.
+I created my react app and immediately made sure that I could access the API.
+The challenge with the API was that it returns a plain HTML text, not JSON.
+The text also includes line breaks, so I split the string, removed the extra lines and turned the strings into integers.
+Once I had a nice array of four numbers I was able to start building my game.
+I stubbed out components and began rendering them.
+I created a virtual game board and a virtual feedback array to hold information about the plays taken.
+When my components render they access their values and colors based on these virtual elements.
+Likewise, when guesses are clicked and when submit is fired, information gets stored in the virtual game that lives in state.
+I also used state to keep track of the secret code, a row count and a guess count, a win state and a lose state and the state that defines whether the welcome/instructions modal is visible.

+A major focal point of the Mastermind game is the game logic that is necessary to produce feedback about different combinations.
+Having duplicate numbers in the secret code created an extra challenge for the game logic.
+Ultimately I decided to create copies of the two arrays before I checked them against each other so that I could replace the accounted for numbers without affecting the virtual game board or feedback arrays.
+In this function, the game first checks once for each number in the solution, whether the guess array includes that number and if it is an exact match.
+Then it checks again if includes it, since it is possible to be included but not an exact match.
+Each time a number is included the correct feedback is incremented and stored in the virtual feedback array.

 ## User Stories
 #### MVP: